isomerpages/mlaw-corp/news/speeches/_posts/2010-02-20-Speech-by-Law-Minister-K-Shanmugam-at-the-Arbitration-for-Indian-Industry-Conference-jointly-organised-by-the-Singapore-International-Arbitration-Centre-and-Confederation-of-Indian-Industry.md

 ---
 layout: post
-title: "Speech by Law Minister K Shanmugam at the “Arbitration for Indian Industry” Conference jointly organised by the Singapore" International Arbitration Centre and Confederation of Indian Industry
+title: "Speech by Law Minister K Shanmugam at the “Arbitration for Indian Industry” Conference jointly organised by the Singapore International Arbitration Centre and Confederation of Indian Industry"
 permalink: /news/speeches/speech-by-law-minister-k-shanmugam-at-the-arbitration-for-indian-industry-conference-jointly
 breadcrumb: Speeches
 collection_name: news